aexcellerator/music-recommendation-engine/README.md

     python3 music_recommendation_engine.py --help
     ```
     which should print the help message of the program
-- Note: The project should work on the Windows operating system when all dependencies have been installed, but we will not guarantee that.
+- Note: The project should work on the Windows operating system when all dependencies have been installed, but this is not tested and we will not guarantee that.
 - If there are any issues regarding the installation, please create a new Issue under the Issues Tab at this repository.